-- Medical and Dental Options and Vision Insurance: Add coverage for your eligible spouse, your eligible dependent or yourself; stop coverage for your eligible spouse, eligible dependent or yourself.
+- Medical and Dental Options and Vision Insurance: Add coverage for your Spouse, your eligible dependent or yourself; stop coverage for your Spouse, Dependent or yourself.
 You cannot change benefit plans at this time, if you were already enrolled.
-If you were not enrolled, you may enroll yourself and your eligible spouse or eligible dependent in the applicable benefit option. - Optional Short Term Disability Insurance Benefit: Start coverage; however, this coverage applies to the employee only. - Long Term Disability Plan: Start or stop coverage; however, this coverage applies to the employee only. - Voluntary Term Life Insurance Benefit: Start or stop coverage. - Spouse Term Life Insurance Benefit: Start or stop coverage. - Child Term Life Insurance Benefit: Start or stop coverage. - Accidental Death & Dismemberment (AD&D) Insurance: Start or stop coverage for your eligible spouse, your dependent, or yourself; increase or decrease existing coverage. - Flexible Spending Account Benefits: Start or stop Flexible Spending Accounts; increase or decrease Flexible Spending Account contributions. - Health Savings Account: You may contribute to an HSA, if you are enrolled in the PPO 1500 or the PPO 2500 Benefit Option. - Critical Illness Plan: Start or stop coverage for your spouse or yourself. - Legal Services Plan: Start or stop coverage for your spouse or yourself.
+If you were not enrolled, you may enroll yourself and your eligible Spouse or dependent in the applicable benefit option. - Optional Short Term Disability Insurance Benefit: Start coverage; however, this coverage applies to the employee only. - Long Term Disability Plan: Start or stop coverage; however, this coverage applies to the employee only. - Voluntary Term Life Insurance Benefit: Start or stop coverage. - Spouse Term Life Insurance Benefit: Start or stop coverage. - Child Term Life Insurance Benefit: Start or stop coverage. - Accidental Death & Dismemberment (AD&D) Insurance: Start or stop coverage for your Spouse, your dependent, or yourself; increase or decrease existing coverage. - Flexible Spending Account Benefits: Start or stop Flexible Spending Accounts; increase or decrease Flexible Spending Account contributions. - Health Savings Account: You may contribute to an HSA, if you are enrolled in the PPO 1500 or the PPO 2500 Benefit Option. - Critical Illness Plan: Start or stop coverage for your Spouse or yourself. - Legal Services Plan: Start or stop coverage for your Spouse or yourself.